mega-international/data-idcard/docs/readme.md

 # Data ID Card Quick Start Guide

 **Data ID Card** is a mobile component of HOPEX Information Architecture.
 It enables anyone to consult Data Asset inventory in a HOPEX repository.
+Data Id Card allows you to search the data from the names of the terms in the business dictionaries of the repository.
+This provides access to the business data which defines the term, its characteristics, its responsibles, its functional scope, its realization and their uses in application assets invetories.

 ![Data ID Card App icon](images/QSG-DataLogo.png)